ooiepe/data-services/Readme.md

 1. A catalog service that aggregrates station information from the included data providers, allowing developers to query stations of interest using geographic, temporal and other search parameters.
 2. A data service that provides a commony way to access time-series data from all providers by standardizing the request URLs and response file formats.
 In addition, this service also standardizes returned units, when possible.

-Instructions on how to access data from these services can be found by pointing your browser to the installations homepage.
+Instructions on how to access data from these services can be found by pointing your browser to the root directory of your installation.

 ## Glider Data Service